jmwind/bouncifyrn/README.md

 - [x] Add a "bricks" mode where levels are full shapes with pre-set number of balls (good demo mode)
 - [x] Add speed-up button that appears after all balls are in play
 - [x] Save the two game type scores separately
+- [x] Wall rebounding aiming (eg, bounce the aim line off the wall to help with gnarly angles)
+- [x] Organize constants as per best practices for React
+- [x] Move to 0.59 and use cool hooks!
 - [ ] Refactor entities into types
-- [x] Organize constants as per best practices for React
 - [ ] Fix all the crappy hard coded sizes and make it work on iPad (flexible layouts)
 - [ ] Get with the times, go Typescript!
 - [ ] First ball landing spot calculation instead of having the same ball decide on next launch location
 - [x] Animation of powerups to the landing transition
 - [ ] Add tests and CI (buildkite and mac stadium?)
 - [ ] Automate production builds
-- [x] Wall rebounding aiming (eg, bounce the aim line off the wall to help with gnarly angles)

 - [ ] Get working on Android